TimeWarpEngineering/timewarp-state/Kanban/InProgress/017-Push-To-Production.md

 ## Summary of Blocking Issues

-1. Critical Issues:
+1. Critical Issues (New Tasks Created):
-   - Sample03-Routing state persistence issue (state resets during navigation)
+   - Task 018: Fix Sample03-Routing state persistence issue (state resets during navigation)
-   - Sample00-StateActionHandler Auto project structure needs investigation
+   - Task 019: Fix Sample00-StateActionHandler Auto project structure
-   - Documentation has 36 warnings for invalid links and cross-references
+   - Task 020: Fix 36 documentation warnings for invalid links and cross-references

-2. Additional Tasks:
-   - Create new tasks for investigating and fixing the routing state persistence
-   - Create new task for resolving Auto sample project structure
+2. Path to Production:
+   - Complete Tasks 018, 019, and 020
+   - Re-verify all samples with fixes applied
-   - Create new task for fixing documentation warnings
+   - Final review of documentation with all warnings resolved
+   - Conduct final security and performance review
+   - Test package installation in a new project
+   - Release to production

 ## Checklist